bastikr/boolean.py/docs/concepts.rst

 NOT
 ^^^

-A boolean function of order 1 with following truthtable:
+A boolean function of order 1 with following truth table:

 +---+--------+
 | x | NOT(x) |